-- · Your spouse dies; - Your spouse's hours of employment are reduced;

-- · Your spouse's employment ends for any reason other than his or her gross misconduct; - · Your spouse becomes entitled to Medicare benefits (under Part A, Part B, or both); or - You become divorced or legally separated from your spouse.
+- Your spouse's hours of employment are reduced; - Your spouse's employment ends for any reason other than his or her gross misconduct; - Your spouse becomes entitled to Medicare benefits (under Part A, Part B, or both); or . - .
+You become divorced or legally separated from your spouse.